-This alternative is not available if other compensation in the form of a travel allowance or reimbursement is received from the employer in respect of the vehicle.
+This alternative is not available if other compensation in the form of a travel allowance or reimbursement (other than for parking or toll fees) is received from the employer in respect of the vehicle.
 In such an instance the reimbursive travel allowance will be taxable and expenditure for business travel could be claimed in the same manner as with a normal travel allowance.